 First STEP starts promptly at 9 a.m. and lasts until approximately 5 p.m.
 Times will vary depending on advising times.
 Optional tours are available at the end of the day for students and guests who are interested in seeing the campus.
 Those tours do include a stop at the residence halls!

 Absolutely!
 We have refreshments throughout the day.
 When you arrive in the morning, you will find a light, continental-style breakfast and beverages available while you are waiting for the sessions to begin.
 At lunch, you have the choice of tuna, turkey, or ham sandwiches with chips, pasta salad, and fresh-baked cookies.
 Sodas and water will be provided.
 Through the remainder of the day, additional snacks and beverages will also be provided.
 Please let us know as soon as possible if you have any dietary restrictions.

 By the end of the day, students will have a class schedule in your hands!
-During our Jumpstart and Advising sessions, students learn about the University Studies system, class requirements, and other useful information about a student's first-semester schedule!
+During our Jumpstart and Advising sessions, students learn about the University Studies (general education) system, class requirements, and other useful information about a student's first-semester schedule!
 After absorbing the information and browsing some of the information provided in the handbook and via the student Portal, students will have an opportunity to work with their advisor, to tailor their partially-developed schedule to their individual needs.

 It is difficult to predict which classes will be available during your First STEP visit, but there are a variety of courses from which a student can choose.
 Departments will open new class sections if they see an overwhelming demand for certain classes.
 While there may be a greater range of class options at earlier sessions, students will still be allotted the chance to develop a schedule, which meets the student's needs.